About this listing

-A 1600 sq ft modern loft in a historic mansion, this former bordello was built pre-1850 and has an open floor plan, all new appliances, and style.
-Enjoy walking to the French Quarter, grocery, all in your own penthouse loft on the top floor.
+A 1600 sq ft top floor modern loft in a historic mansion, above CellarDoor restaurant/craft cocktail lounge, built pre-1850, open floor plan, new appliances, walk to the French Quarter, grocery, Superdome, Smoothie King Arena.

 The Swoop-Duggins House (916 Lafayette Street) is part of the Upper Central Business District's, National Register Historic District, as well as the local Lafayette Square Historic District.
 At the end of the eighteenth century, the boundaries of New Orleans expanded upriver from the Vieux Carré when the land owned by Don Bertrand and Madame Gravier was divided into streets and city blocks by the Spanish Royal Surveyor, Carlos Trudeau.

 The Swoop-Duggins House was placed on the National Register of Historic Places as part of the Upper Central Business District Historic District on August 10, 1990, and was most likely built around or before 1850.
 The house is a three-story, three-bay, brick house with an attached two-story service wing; the loft is on the top floor and has it's own private entrance.
 The area is significant on a state level based on themes of Anglo-American architecture especially relating to residential townhouses.
 The interior plan of the main house features a stair hall and double rooms.
 These features, coupled with the extant service wing, show the traditional townhouse origins.
 Washer and dryer are located in the loft.

 About 5 months ago I open what has been a life dream of mine, a speakeasy type arts focused gastro-lounge specializing in craft cocktails and international cuisine.
 It's also on the 1st floor!
 Find our website.
 I think you'll be pleasantly surprised.
 We have a beautiful courtyard and a stunning art collection.
 We make classic cocktails and also take pride in our modern creations.

 I always make an effort to meet my guest, and usually do.